SapitoSucio/froggo-guides/docs/script_commands.md

 \***resetlvl** **<action type\>**{,**<char_id\>**};

-This is a character reset command, meant mostly for rebirth script supporting Advanced jobs, which will reset the invoking character's stats and level depending on the action type given.
+This is a character reset command, meant mostly for rebirth script supporting Advanced jobs, which will reset the invoking character`s stats and level depending on the action type given.
 Valid action types are:

 	 1 - Base level 1, Job level 1, 0 skill points, 0 base exp, 0 job exp, wipes the
-		 status effects (only the ones settable by 'setoption'), sets all stats to 1.
+		 status effects (only the ones settable by `setoption`), sets all stats to 1.
-		 If the new job is 'Novice High', give 100 status points, give First Aid and Play Dead skills.
+		 If the new job is `Novice High`, give 100 status points, give First Aid and Play Dead skills.
 	 2 - Base level 1, Job level 1, 0 skill points, 0 base exp, 0 job exp.
 		 Skills and attribute values are not altered.